Written by Roushanna Gray & Gael Gray

 4. Oxalis pes-caprae (wild sorrel)

-The whole plant is edible and it has a nice sharp taste.
-It is sour due to the oxalic acid content so don’t eat too much.
+The whole plant is edible, and it has a nice sharp taste.
+It is sour due to the oxalic acid content, so don’t overeat.

 – The flowers can be used in salads and the heart-shaped leaves used as a garnish in salads and dips.

 – The stalks and roots can be eaten raw or cooked in milk.
 Traditionally oxalis is used as an ingredient in ‘waterblommetjie stew’ and as a salt substitute.